The Bankrate promise

 Paying tax on CD interest puts a dent in your overall return.
-So before investing, knowing how CD interest is taxed and what the IRS counts as income can help you save money.
+Ultimately, you may be able to save money by knowing in advance how CD interest is taxed and what the IRS counts as income.

 How CD interest is taxed

 The IRS treats interest you earn on a CD as income, whether you receive the money in cash or reinvest it in a new CD.
-(The same treatment applies to interest credited to a CD that allows you to withdraw funds early without penalty.)
 The interest is taxable, the IRS says, in the year it is paid.

 If you’ve earned more than $10 in interest in a year, the bank or credit union that issued the CD will typically send you a 1099-INT statement.
-In box 1, you’ll find the details of how much interest you earned that year from the CD.
+Box 1 shows how much interest you earned that year from the CD.

 Keep in mind that the tax rate on CD interest depends on the dollar amount of your gain and what income tax bracket you fall under.